stephenslab/rss/docs/Example-5.md

-### Example 5: Enrichment analysis RSS-BVSR model
+### Example 5: Enrichment analysis of GWAS summary statistics

 #### Overview

 This example illustrates how to fit an RSS-BVSR model using variational Bayes (VB) approximation.

-Based on the theoretical derivations, we further set the input values of `se` and `R` such that the VB analysis of summary-level data is equivalent to the VB analysis of individual-level data ([Carbonetto and Stephens, 2012](https://projecteuclid.org/euclid.ba/1339616726)).
-Hence, this example provides an *in silico* sanity check for our theoretical work.

 #### Details